markkolich/blog/content/entries/a-new-blog-platform-backed-by-github-twitter-bootstrap-and-curacao.md

 I love [Twitter Bootstrap](http://getbootstrap.com).

 One wheel I didn't reinvent was the "responsive" UI layer for my new blogging platform.
 I wanted something simple, beautiful, and off-the-shelf.
-So, I grabbed the latest version of Bootstrap, and chose its [Spacelab theme](http://bootswatch.com/spacelab/).
-Given the flexible and extensible nature of Bootstrap, I can in theory, replace this theme with any other theme for a completely different look without any code rewrites.
+I snagged the latest version of Bootstrap, and chose its [Spacelab theme](http://bootswatch.com/spacelab/).
+Given the flexible and extensible nature of Bootstrap, I can in theory, replace this theme with any other for a completely different look without any code rewrites.

-Oh, and I can't forget Bootstrap's responsive design &mdash; the act of gracefully degrading or seamlessly transitioning to a view suitable for any device using [CSS3 media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries).
+Let's not forget Bootstrap's responsive design &mdash; the act of gracefully degrading or seamlessly transitioning to a view suitable for any device using [CSS3 media queries](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries).
 For years I've been maintaining a "mobile" version of my blog at http://mobi.koli.ch.
 Given Bootstrap's built in responsiveness, I was finally able to shut down this dedicated mobile portal for good.
-When you view this blog on on a mobile device, like an iPhone or an iPad, you'll notice the view gracefully hides the right most column and displays just the page content.
-When on a larger device, like a notebook, the right column is visible given more screen real estate.
+When you view my new blog on on a mobile device, like an iPhone or an iPad, you'll notice the view gracefully hides the right most column and displays just the page content.
+When on a larger device, like a notebook, the right column is visible with more screen real estate.

 In short, the mobile version of my blog is now "built in, for free" &mdash; whatever device you happen to be on, you'll see the most appropriate view that's optimized for your device.
-And, more importantly, I no longer have to run or maintain a separate web-app just for mobile devices.
+And, more importantly, I no longer have to run and maintain a separate web-app just for mobile devices.

 ### Highly Optimized JavaScript with jQuery